Peer-Reviewed Journal Publications

 * Listed as one of Cartographica‘s most read articles (2015-present)

 Teaching Gradually: Practical Pedagogy for Graduate Students, By Graduate Students.
 Co-Editor with Kacie Armstrong, Lauren Genova, and Derina Samuel.
-Under Contract with Stylus Publications (projected 2021 publication).
+Stylus Publications.
+2021.

 Essays in Edited Collections

 “Planning Digital Projects for Undergraduate Coursework.”
 Co-Authored with Krithika Vachali.
 In Teaching Gradually: Practical Pedagogy for Graduate Students, By Graduate Students.
-Stylus Publications (projected 2021 publication)
+Stylus Publications 2021.

 Review of A Critical Companion to English Mappae Mundi of the Twelfth and Thirteenth Centuries, edited by Dan Terkla and Nick Millea, H-Maps.
-Forthcoming, Autumn 2020.
+Forthcoming, 2021.

 Review of Networked Nation: Mapping the German Cities in Sebastian Münster’s Cosmographica, by Jasper Cornelius van Puten, H-Maps.
-Forthcoming, Autumn 2020.
+Forthcoming, 2021.